Birthday Favors Parents Don't Hate: 12 Low-Clutter Ideas for Kids' Parties

 Frequently Asked Questions

-What are good birthday party favor ideas for kids that parents won't hate?
+What are good birthday party favors that parents won't hate?

 What's a good birthday favor for a 4-year-old?